Why Commercial Open Source Is Not a Trust Model

 What People Think "Open Source" Means

-In other words, users are led to believe that open source equals verifiable trust.
+In other words, users are led to read open source as verifiable trust.
+It is not.

 Source Code Is Not the Same as Running Code